johannesg98/LEMO/README.md

-# Learning Motion Priors for LISST Multi-Person Capturing
+# Digital Human Project: Learning Motion Priors for LISST Multi-Person Capturing
 This code is training a convolutional autoencoder to represent LISST motions as latent variables.
 These latent variables have a smoothenes constraint, so that they can be used as a motion prior for further motion reconstruction.
 The implementation is based on the paper "Learning Motion Priors for 4D Human Body Capture in 3D Scenes": https://arxiv.org/pdf/2108.10399.pdf

 ##Usage